catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

 The first thing we need to do is to make sure we have a way to access the instances we create.
 We use **SSH** to allow access to our instances.
-You can either import an existing public key or have the Catalyst Cloud create a key pair for you.
+You can either import an existing public key or have Catalyst Cloud create a key pair for you.
 We document both below:

 .. _creating-keypair: